edufonseca/uclser20/README.md

 This work is a collaboration between the <a href="https://www.upf.edu/web/mtg" target="_blank">MTG-UPF</a> and <a href="https://old.insight-centre.org/" target="_blank">Dublin City University's Insight Centre</a>.
 This work is partially supported by Science Foundation Ireland (SFI) under grant number SFI/15/SIRG/3283 and by the Young European Research University Network under a 2020 mobility award.
 Eduardo Fonseca is partially supported by a Google Faculty Research Award 2018.
 The authors are grateful for the GPUs donated by NVIDIA.

+## If you are interested in contrastive audio representation learning ...

+You can have a look at our latest paper: <a href="https://arxiv.org/abs/2105.02132" target="_blank">Self-Supervised Learning from Automatically Separated Sound Scenes</a>

 ## References

 [1] T. Chen, S. Kornblith, M. Norouzi, and G. Hinton, “A Simple Framework for Contrastive Learning of Visual Representations,” in Int.
 Conf. on Mach.
 Learn.
 (ICML), 2020